DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/searching.md

 ## Search in Visible Columns Only

-The Grid component searches all columns, including those that are hidden, using the [`TableColumnVisibility`](../reference/table-column-visibility.md) plugin.
+The Grid component searches all columns, including those that are hidden using the [`TableColumnVisibility`](../reference/table-column-visibility.md) plugin.
 To prevent a search through invisible columns, use the `IntegratedFiltering` plugin's `columnExtensions` property.

 .embedded-demo({ "path": "grid-searching/visible-columns-searching", "showThemeSelector": true })

 ## Remote Searching

 You can perform a search remotely by handling search value changes, generating a request, and sending it to the server.

 Searching options are updated once an end user modifies the text in a Search Panel editor or other searching control.
 Handle search value changes using the `SearchState` plugin's `onValueChange` event and request data from the server using the applied searching options.
 Once the search data is received from the server, pass it to the `Grid` component's `rows` property.